conceptadev/rockets-react/packages/react-auth-provider/README.md

 ### Make sure you configured correctly the DataProvider before using the auth provider

-- Add your baseUrl with the \<ClientProvider> or via ENV file with a variable named REACT_APP_API_URL.
+- Add your baseUrl with the \<ClientProvider> or via ENV file with a variable named NEXT_PUBLIC_API_URL.

 ## Examples